 - Assists in the preparation, implementation, and evaluation of research protocols when applicable.

-Licensure: Current registration as a Professional Nurse in New York State
+Licensure: Current registration as Professional Nurse in New York and registration as Nurse Practitioner in New York

 Experience: At least seven years of transplant experience, and at least five years of management experience supervising personnel.